-13.04 Absence Approval
+I.14.04 Absence Approval

 Any absence requiring prior approval from a supervisor may be denied.
-These absences include; personal time, payroll deduction, restricted personal time, extended bereavement, vacation, and Employment Affiliated.
-The District will set a threshold for pre-planned absences requiring a substitute in order to ensure that there is adequate substitute coverage.
+These absences include personal time, payroll deduction, restricted personal time, extended bereavement, vacation, and Employment Affiliated.
+Factors that are considered in absence approvals include availability of district substitutes, number of absences scheduled for that day, as well as other building or department absences.
+A threshold for pre-planned absences requiring a substitute will be set by the District to ensure that there is adequate substitute coverage.
 Any absence requiring approval may be denied once that threshold has been reached.
-Factors that may be considered in absence approvals are; availability of district substitutes, number of absences scheduled for that day, as well as other building or department absences.